AP sources: MLBers keep service time in deal; draft may trim - WHIZ News

 While the thresholds for the luxury tax remain unchanged, the amount due by a club would be reduced by the percentage of regular-season games not played by that team.

 Signing bonus payments, deferred compensation and termination pay due from April through June may be delayed until Sept.
-1. MLB will reimburse the union for up to $2 million in spring training allowances the players’ association has given to its members, money that will be paid from international signing bonus pool tax or the industry growth fund.
+1. If no games are played, MLB would reimburse the union for up to $2 million in spring training allowances the players’ association has given to its members, money that will be paid from international signing bonus pool tax or the industry growth fund.

 Trades and signings already have been frozen, and optional assignments to the minor leagues must be made by Saturday.